mebobby2/SFML_Game_Development/README.md

 ## Upto Page 245 - Creating the structure for multiplayer

-## Before that, implement KeyBinding, Player, and then MultiplayerGameState
+## Before that, implement Player, and then MultiplayerGameState

 1. NetworkProtocol
 2. GameServer
 3. Category
 4. NetworkNode
 5. Aircraft
+6. KeyBinding